microsoft/bobsql/demos/rhelsummit2018/readme.md

 hadr - TBD

-container - Show the basics of SQL Server with Docker Containers
+container - Show the basics of SQL Server with Docker Containers on Windows or macOS